Kuusamo Health Centre satisfied with workwear

 Workwear is available to employees in the designated storage space.
 Employees can collect workwear conveniently using their personal access card, allowing workwear demand and wash cycles to be monitored by work role, for example.

 “We know exactly how many pieces of workwear are in circulation and how frequently employees change protective clothing.
 I’m sure we could obtain data on a lot of other things we haven’t taken advantage of yet.
-Thanks to the smart chip, it is now also easier to distribute workwear costs between different units,” says Jurmu and adds:
+Thanks to the smart chip, it is now also easier to distribute workwear costs between different units,” notes Jurmu, adding:

 “Our employees are satisfied with the workwear.
-Clothes are easy to find in the right size and comfortable to use, and there are enough clean protective clothing.
+Clothes are easy to find in the right size and comfortable to use, and there is enough clean protective clothing.
 The hoarding of workwear has also stopped.
-Although we haven’t measured whether the workwear service has increased our employee satisfaction, I believe this is the case,” Jurmu sums up.
+Although we haven’t measured whether the workwear service has increased our employee satisfaction, I believe this to be the case,” Jurmu sums up.

 Satisfied workwear users